flagbug/flagbug.github.com/_posts/2014-01-30-better-open-source-collaboration-with-gitter.md

 This isn't too much of a problem for me.

-**Update:** Gihub has since updated their access permission model and Gitter doesn't require write access anymore
+**Update:** Github has since updated their access permission model and Gitter doesn't require write access anymore

 ## Conclusion